Marta Dancingerová: Life and career

 Dancingerová was born in Znojmo and spent her childhood in Moravský Krumlov.
 After graduating from the Brno Conservatory, she started studying at the Theatre Faculty of the Academy of Performing Arts in Prague in 2011.
 She studied drama acting there, and her classmates included Miroslava Pleštilová, Michal Pavlata, and Milan Schejbal.
 During her studies, she was a guest at the J. K. Tyl Theatre and the Mladá Boleslav Municipal Theatre.
 In the summer of 2016, she played the main role in the TV fairy tale Slíbená princezna.

-Between 2016 and 2019, Dancingerová performed at the Švandovo divadlo, and since 2020 she has been working as a permanent guest at the theatre.
+Between 2016 and 2019, Dancingerová performed at the Švanda Theatre in Smíchov, and since 2020 she has been working as a permanent guest at the theatre.
 Dancingerová portrayed Erika Šafářová, an ambulance driver who suffers from postpartum depression, in the medical drama soap opera Ordinace v růžové zahradě 2.
 In 2021, she portrayed Tereza in the comedy-drama series Kukačky, about parents whose child was switched during childbirth.
 The following year, in 2022, she portrayed police investigator Radka Vrbová in the detective series Duch.